vtex-apps/wish-list/docs/README.md

 This app can be used in a Personal Identifiable Information (PII) compliant account.
 In this case, shopperId is the Profile ID.

-**Note**: If you are changing type of the account from regular to PII, you must replace the email values with profile ID values in the WishList data entity!
+> If you are changing the type of the account from regular to PII, you must replace the email values with profile ID values in the WishList data entity.

 <!-- DOCS-IGNORE:start -->